digidem/comapeo-core/docs/guides/media-server.md

 Each Mapeo manager instance includes an embedded HTTP server that is responsible for serving media assets over HTTP.
 Each server is responsible for handling requests for assets that can live in any Mapeo project (the URL structure reflects this, as we will show later on).

-## Working with blobs

-Blobs represent any binary objects.
-In the case of Mapeo, that will most likely be media assets such as photos, videos, and audio files.
-Mapeo provides a project-scoped API that is used for creating and retrieving blobs.
-Combined with the media server, applications can access them using HTTP requests.

 Some boilerplate for getting started with a Mapeo project:

 ```js